Elements-Agency/benjaminjyoung/content/artwork/citrus-study/index.md

 Ben Young grew up in childhood with an amazing artistic talent, which sadly was dropped in pre-teenage years.
 Now he's back trying to refresh those skills in to his artwork, 18 years later.
 Studies such as these are helping him refine those skill sets, especially as he's still trying to find his own style of visual arts.

 [Read More About Ben >](/about)

----

-## Artwork Purchase Options ##

-The original painting is custom framed by [Cyrus Custom Framing](http://cyruscustom.com/) with a brown wood frame and gold trim to frame the painting and give an antique feel, along with a white mat to highlight the focus of the fruit.
-Mounting hardware included.